felix-lang/felix/doc/refman/control.rst

 to access the ancestor local variables.

 The objects pointer to by the display members can be either function or procedure frames.
-Here is an example, the macros in the C++ code have been expanded:
+Here is an example.

+Felix code:

 .. code-block:: felix